Zymbit-Docs/zymdocsy/content/getting-started/hsm4.md

 ----------
 ## 7. Production Mode (permanent binding)

-When you are ready to deploy your system into the field we recommend that you permanently bind your HSM to a specific host Pi and SD card.
+When you are ready to deploy your system into the field we recommend that you permanently bind your HSM to a specific host device and SD card.

 ##### **WARNING: THIS BINDING PROCESS IS PERMANENT AND CANNOT BE REVERSED.
 PAY ATTENTION TO THE FOLLOWING:**
-* Your specific HSM will be locked to the specific host Pi and it is impossible to move or bind your HSM to another Pi.
+* Your specific HSM will be locked to the specific host device and it is impossible to move or bind your HSM to another host.
 There are no factory resets, masterkeys or other forms of recovery.

 * If you are using the perimeter_detect features, the sequence in which you arm, disarm is very important in production mode.
 Be sure to follow the process steps below.